Daily Logs Sample Clauses

 Daily Logs.
 Maintain a log of daily activities for the Program and GMP including, at a minimum, the following information in a bound log: the day, date, weather conditions and how any weather condition affected the progress of the Work; time of commencement of Work for the day; the Work being performed; material, labor, personnel, equipment and subcontractors at the Jobsite; visitors to the Jobsite including representatives of Owner and Architect; any special or unusual conditions or occurrences encountered; and the time of termination of Work for the day.
 The log and database shall be available to the Owner, the Architect, and the inspectors upon request.

 Daily Logs.
-Daily logs depicting observances and activities will be completed by archaeologists and tribal cultural consultants alike.
+Daily logs depicting observances and activities will be completed by all cultural monitors, archaeologists and cultural consultants alike.
 The logs will be submitted at the end of each day to the PI.
 Summary Reports Preliminary archaeological monitoring summaries will be submitted biweekly by the archaeological monitoring consultant to the BLM for review with the intended goal of distribution to all consulting parties by email along with monthly verification report described below.
 Preliminary results will include the location and activities conducted during the archaeological monitoring activities for the reporting time period, as well as a description of any cultural resources identified and appropriate action taken.
 The archaeological consultant will prepare a monthly field monitoring verification report with the compiled archaeological monitor observations, results, and actions taken for submission to the BLM.
 The report will be submitted to Ocotillo Express LLC, the agencies and other stakeholders after review by the BLM.
-Copies will also be provided to the consulting parties of the Agreement.
+Copies will also be provided to the consulting parties of the MOA.

 Daily Logs.
 Contractor shall submit to the Owner's Representative on a monthly basis logs (completed daily by the Contractor) containing but not limited to; summary of work accomplished, number of employees and subcontractors employees, number of equipment pieces employed, any known issues impacting the work, accidents or safety issues, weather, etc. A form will be agreed upon at the pre-contraction meeting.
 The Owner's Representative may review the daily logs on an interim basis to verify that they are being properly maintained by the Contractor.